Support Groups – NAMI Boulder County

 Support groups help you gain insight from the challenges and successes of others facing similar circumstances and are led by NAMI-trained facilitators who have been there and get it.
 By sharing your experiences in a safe and confidential setting, you gain hope and develop relationships.
 The NAMI support groups are FREE and designed for adults.
 DROP-INS WELCOME!

-Lafayette groups meet every Wednesday (except holiday weeks):
+Lafayette groups meet every Wednesday (except holiday weeks and when BVSD schools/activities are cancelled due to weather):

 - Groups: Family Support Group, Basics Support Group, Connections Support Group (meet concurrently in separate rooms)